Gibstick/cs136-autosubmit/README.md

 For example, `;;;(autosubmit cs136 a1p0e)`

-And all .c files that have
+And all .c/.h files that have

-`///autosubmit class assignment`
+`///!autosubmit class assignment`

 Todo
 ----
 - ~~submit multiple files for one assignment~~
 - ~~support for .c files~~
 - support for arbitrary file types with an "autosubmit-rules" file
+- remember username/password

 License
 -------